-Our homes provide specialist nursing care and rehabilitation for people living with a spinal injury.
+Our care homes provide specialist nursing care and rehabilitation for people living with a spinal injury.

-Having a spinal injury should not prevent you from leading a full and active life.
-That’s why our approach is personalised to the individuals that we support – we work with them, their loved ones and professionals to design a care plan that’s tailored to their needs and goals, and enhanced through meaningful activities that make life more fulfilling.
+Spinal injuries require significant physical, emotional and social adjustment by the injured person and their loved ones.
+We understand these challenges and that’s why our approach is personalised to the individuals that we support – we work with them, their loved ones and professionals to design a care plan that’s tailored to their needs and goals, and enhanced through meaningful activities that make life more fulfilling.

 Specialist care in a community-based home